nebari-dev/nebari-docs/docs/docs/explanations/advanced-custom-settings.md

 ```

 As the name suggests the cluster will be private, which means it would not have access to the internet - not ideal for deploying pods in the cluster.
 Therefore, we need
-to allow internet access for the cluster, which can be achieved by creating a NAT router.
+to allow internet access for the cluster, which can be achieved by creating a [Network Address Translation](https://en.wikipedia.org/wiki/Network_address_translation) router.
 The following two commands are an example of how you can do this for your VPC network on GCP.

 ```bash
 gcloud compute routers create nebari-nat-router --network your-vpc-name --region your-region